apache/fury-site/docs/specification/xlang_implementation_guide.md

 Serializer-provider identity is a host implementation detail and is never encoded.
 External structural serializers use the same STRUCT, ENUM, or UNION metadata and value format as an equivalent directly supported target.
-Custom serializers that are not the runtime's canonical implementation of an existing built-in use EXT or NAMED_EXT.
-Serializer-provider separation does not replace runtime-owned built-in mappings.
+Custom serializers that are not the Fory implementation's canonical serializer for an existing built-in use EXT or NAMED_EXT.
+Serializer-provider separation does not replace implementation-owned built-in mappings.

 Static generated fields and serializer-selected roots should dispatch directly to the serializer selected by their schema.
 A Rust field `with = S` selects the